War of the Two Pedros: 1356–1363

 The war lasted from 1356 to 1369, prolonged because Peter of Castile lost his throne to Henry of Trastámara.
 The war primarily took place on the border between Castile and Aragon, namely Aragonese border towns such as Teruel, which fell to the Castilians.

 In 1357, Castile penetrated Aragon and conquered Tarazona on March 9; on May 8, they arranged a temporary truce.

 At the beginning of 1361, the Castilians conquered the fortresses of Verdejo, Torrijos, Alhama, and other places.
 However, the peace of Terrer (sometimes called the peace of Deza) was negotiated on 18 May 1361, in which all conquered places and castles were returned to their original lords.
 Bernardo de Cabrera, ambassador of the Aragonese king, negotiated the peace.
-Peter IV married his daughter Constance to Frederick III the Simple.
+Peter IV married his daughter Constance to KingFrederick III the Simple of Sicily.

-In June 1362, Peter of Castile met with Charles II of Navarre at Soria, and mutual aid was promised.
+In June 1362, Peter of Castile met with King Charles II of Navarre at Soria, and mutual aid was promised.
 Peter also contracted an alliance with Edward III of England and Edward's son The Black Prince.

-With these negotiations complete, the Castilian king invaded Aragonese territory without officially declaring war, and the conflict commenced again.
+With these negotiations complete, the King of Castile invaded Aragonese territory without officially declaring war, and the conflict commenced again.
 The Aragonese king was at Perpignan without troops, and thus caught off guard.
 The Castilians took the castles of Arize, Atece, Terrer, Moros, Cetina, and Alhama.
 Peter of Castile was unable to take Calatayud, even though he attacked it with all types of siege machines.
 Without taking his conquests any further, he returned to Seville.

 In 1363, Castile continued the war against Aragon, and again occupied Tarazona.
 Peter of Castile received reinforcements from Portugal and Navarre.
-Meanwhile, the Aragonese king negotiated a treaty with France and a secret treaty with Henry II of Castile.
-Pedro of Castile then conquered Cariñena, Teruel, Segorbe, Morvedre, Almenara, Xiva, and Bunyol.
+Meanwhile, the King of Aragon negotiated a treaty with France and a secret treaty with Henry II of Castile.
+Peter of Castile then conquered Cariñena, Teruel, Segorbe, Morvedre, Almenara, Xiva, and Bunyol.

 The papal nuncio Jean de la Grange arranged the peace of Morvedre (Sagunt) (2 July 1363) between the two kings.
 The peace was not ratified, however, and hostilities continued.
 The Castilians penetrated the Kingdom of Valencia in 1363, and conquered Alicante, Caudete, Elda, Gandia, and other places.